Krishna Raja Sagara: Brindavan Gardens

-The Brindavan Gardens is a show garden that has a botanical park, with fountains, as well as boat rides beneath the dam.
-Brindavan gardens were built by Maharaja Jayachamarajendra Wadiyar.It was designed by German botanist Gustav Hermann Krumbiegel.
+Brindavan Gardens is a show garden below the dam, with a botanical park, fountains, and boat rides.
+Maharaja Jayachamarajendra Wadiyar had it built, and the German botanist Gustav Hermann Krumbiegel designed it.

-Diwan Sir Mirza Ismail of Mysore planned and built the gardens in connection with the construction of the dam.(citation needed) KRS Dam was the first to install automated Crest gates during 1920, which was initiated by Sir.
-Erwin who was British chief engineer.
-Display items include a musical fountain.
-Various biological research departments are housed here.
+Diwan Sir Mirza Ismail of Mysore planned and built the gardens alongside the dam.
+KRS was among the first dams anywhere to install automated crest gates, in 1920, under British chief engineer Sir Erwin.
+Its attractions include a musical fountain, and various biological research departments are based there too.